YusufArikdogan/Mid-EKS-Cluster-Deployment/README.md

 "Request" and then "Finish."

 Create DNS Records:
 After the request is created, click on it.
-Under the "Create records in Route53" section, your certificates will
-be selected.
-Click "Request" and then you can close it.
+You`ll see the "Create records in Route53" section, click on it.
+Then Click "Request" and then you can close it.

 Verify CNAME Record:
 When you go back to Route53, you'll see a record named CNAME.
 Congratulations, you've successfully linked your SSL